themrleon/luckfox-pico-mini-b/README.md

 [![Watch the video](https://img.youtube.com/vi/luljqjPSWxw/0.jpg)](https://www.youtube.com/watch?v=luljqjPSWxw)

 # Setup Wifi connection
+>`ifconfig` configures network interfaces and IP addresses. `iw` manages the wireless link, handling scanning and connection to networks. `wpa_supplicant` is the background service that performs the secure authentication (WPA/WPA2) to encrypted Wi-Fi networks using a password.
+Together, they enable a Linux system to connect to Wi-Fi: `iw` sets up the link, `wpa_supplicant` handles security, and `ifconfig` assigns the IP address for full network access.

 First make sure you you got the proper drivers for your network device, then:
 1. Install `ifconfig`, `wpa_supplicant` and `iw`, using Buildroot menu
 2. Rebuild all images, copy to SD card and boot pico